Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 <!-- block -->

-I can’t stand *Tombeau pour 500 000 Soldat* as a title
+I can’t stand *Tombeau pour 500 000 Soldats* as a title
 And *Complicity with Anonymous Materials*,
 The ghostly voice of Sinead O' Connor,
 Flare velvet jeans.